 Are Greyhounds hyper?
 Do they need a lot of exercise?
 Do they need a big yard or a fence?

 A common misconception is that because Greyhounds are used for racing, they are hyperactive and need a lot of exercise.
 This isn’t true.
 Greyhounds are often called the 45 mph couch potato because they tend to sleep a lot, even though they are capable of great speeds.
 While they enjoy a good romp around a fenced yard or in an enclosed area, they do equally as well with a brisk daily walk.

 Greyhounds are sprinters, they are built to get up to top speed quickly, but not to maintain that speed for very long.
-After a race they need to rest up to recharge their batteries!
+They do not make good jogging or running partners!
 Most Greyhounds take their retirement very seriously, and can often be found lying down or sleeping.

 Walking: At the track the dogs are accustomed to 3 turn outs daily for bodily functions.
 Additionally, they are taught to walk well on lead.
 Greyhounds must always be leashed when walked outside of a safely fenced area.
 They may never be walked without a leash as they are sight hounds and always ready for a good chase, even after a blowing paper bag or leaf

 Personality: Greyhounds are quiet, well mannered, loving and sensitive.
 Because of their gentle nature, they do not make good watch dogs.
 Greys are easily trained with positive reinforcement.
 A firm NO! is all that is needed to correct unwanted behaviors.